GOUST3D/GSnap/README.md

 GSnap
 ----

-GSnap is a matching tool, in UI form.

-This is meant to Snap objects to locators, that are set-up by the user, in order to maintain a specific position/rotation, in world space, or relative to another object.
+GSnap is a matching tool in UI form, for Snapping objects to locators that are set-up by the user.
+This allows for maintaining a specific position/rotation within world space, or relative to another object.

 ----